benber86/curve-blog/content/posts/gho-users/index.md

 </div>

 Pendle is one of the most commonly used protocols for both categories of GHO users.
-As we cannot track protocol usage prior to opening a GHO loan (all-cross protocol data was drawn from the state of the user wallets as of September 10th via DeBank's API), it is difficult to establish directionality or causality:
+As we cannot track protocol usage prior to opening a GHO loan (all-cross protocol data was drawn from the state of the user's address as of September 10th via DeBank's API), it is difficult to establish directionality or causality:
 Do GHO users move to Pendle to stake?
 Or are Pendle users coming to AAVE?

 By looking at the assets that GHO users stake on Pendle, one can see that they do not go there to get yield on their GHO.